datatrail-jhu/02_googlecloud/manuscript/03_calendar.md

 ### Google Calendar quiz

-?1 TRUE or FAlSE: Sharing calendars is a feature of Google Calendar?
+?1 TRUE or FALSE: Sharing calendars is a feature of Google Calendar?

 A) TRUE
 b) FALSE

-?1 TRUE or FAlSE: Sharing calendars is *not* a feature of Google Calendar?
+?1 TRUE or FALSE: Sharing calendars is *not* a feature of Google Calendar?

 a) TRUE
 B) FALSE

-?2 TRUE or FALSE: An event entered int your Google Calendar on your computer will be visible when you look at your Google Calendar on your phone.
+?2 TRUE or FALSE: An event entered into your Google Calendar on your computer will be visible when you look at your Google Calendar on your phone.

 A) TRUE
 b) FALSE